frumfrumfroo

 The Rey movie keeps getting placed on hold so many times that at this point.
 I won’t be surprised if they end up recycling Scarlet Witch’s storyline and have Rey go to the dark side, rip a hole in the multiverse, and try snatching up an alternate universe Ben.
 Killing her in the process.
 At least the dudebros would love it.
 Probably.

-I feel like that is a wildly optimistic suggestion for a plot.
-That would require them completely walking back the 'cinematic universe' avatar Rey Star Wars™ characterisation (using the word loosely).
+I fear even that is a wildly optimistic suggestion for a plot.
+It would require them completely walking back the cinematic universe avatar Rey Star Wars™ characterisation (using the word 'characterisation' loosely).

-A Rey who goes nuclear to bring Ben back is a Rey who has flaws and human desires and actually cares about Ben, and DLF buried that Rey in 3 metres of concrete with a stake through her heart.
+A Rey who goes nuclear to bring Ben back is a Rey who has flaws and human desires and actually wants Ben for herself, and DLF buried that Rey in 3 metres of concrete with a stake through her heart.

 Note